Green Bay Packers Need A Rejuvenated Clay Matthews [Opinion]

 Back in his prime with the Packers, Matthews had 13.5 sacks in 2010 and 13.0 sacks in 2012.
 Even in the 2014 season, Matthews was able to rack up 11.0 sacks.
 That version of Matthews would make a major difference for Green Bay’s defense.

-Outside of Matthews, the Packers have a few other pass rushers that have made major impacts.
+Outside of Matthews, the Packers have a few other pass rushers who have made major impacts.
 Nick Perry led the team in 2016 with 11 sacks of his own.
 Julius Peppers was second in sacks with 7.5, although he departed Green Bay this past offseason and signed a deal in free agency with the Carolina Panthers.

 Clay Matthews said this spring he's back to full health and energized for the season.
 Packers need all he's got in 2017. pic.twitter.com/rOsxB1loK6